-A: Sky's The Limit Observatory and Nature Center is located at 9697 Utah Trail, Twentynine Palms.
+A: Sky's The Limit Observatory and Nature Center is at 9697 Utah Trail, Twentynine Palms.
 Just outside of the North Entrance to Joshua Tree National Park.

 Q: I am visiting the area during the week, will the observatory be open?